Home

 just about anyone as long as reading a lot of cards is not

 minded.
-For this reason it's absolutely critical to have a
+For this reason it's helpful to have a version in a

-an expansion could create a planetary geography more
+expansion that could create a planetary geography more

 interesting than a simple line, an